 de schipper, Rotterdam

-For a striking location on the Coolhaven waterside in Rotterdam an iconic tower has been designed.
-Surrounded by three monuments – restaurant De Machinist, the Parksluizen pumping station and residential complex Puntegale – the tower will accomodate public functions in its plinth and 56 apartments for vital elderly people and several collective facilities on the upper floors.
-The public space around the new tower is also part of the project.
+This iconic tower is designed for a striking waterside location in the Coolhaven district of Rotterdam.
+Surrounded by three monuments – De Machinist restaurant, Parksluizen pumping station and Puntegale residential complex – the tower contains public functions in its plinth and 56 apartments for agile seniors and various shared amenities on the upper floors.
+The public space around the new tower – called De Schipper – is also part of the project.

 De Schipper is tough on the outside but soft on the inside

-De Schipper & De Machinist form an ensemble, embracing a central public space that will become the new beating heart of the Coolhaveneiland-neighborhood: The Deck.
+De Schipper & De Machinist form a single ensemble, embracing a central public space — the Deck — that will become the new beating heart of the Coolhaveneiland neighbourhood.

-The Deck, which is located on top of a parking garage, is suitable for a wide range of activities.
-Here residents and neighbors meet.
-There is room for spontaneous encounters, but also for organized activities, either by De Machinist or the daycare facility.
-A few large trees that grow up from the parking garage level through the openings in the deck supply a pleasant shade on warm days.
+Located on top of a parking garage, the Deck is suitable for a wide range of activities.
+It is a meeting point for residents and neighbours, and it provides space for both spontaneous encounters and events organized by De Machinist and the day-care facility.
+A few large trees that extend from the parking garage level through the openings in the deck provide pleasant shade on warm days.

-The plinth of De Schipper is transparent and connects to the higher level of the street and the lower level of the quay.
-Anyone who enters De Schipper, enters the warm heart.
-This is where the Zeecafé, the facilities of De ZorgButler and other functions that strengthen social cohesion are located.
-The entrance for the apartments, the Care Hub and the espresso bar are located on the street side.
+The transparent plinth of De Schipper connects to the higher street level and the lower quayside level.
+People entering De Schipper arrive in a vibrant heart that features the Zeecafé, the ZorgButler facilities and other functions that strengthen social cohesion.
+Located on the street side are the entrance to the apartments, the Care Hub and an espresso bar.

 De Schipper is tough on the outside but soft on the inside.
-On top of the plinth, which has a concrete structure, a fully sustainable wooden structure is erected.
-The facade consists of two layers.
-The inner facade is built up out of wood and glass.
-The second skin of (partly) recycled metal folds around it, leaving space in between for generous balconies.
-This second skin is flexible and offers possibilities for innovations in the field of sound, energy and nature.
+The concrete plinth is covered by a fully sustainable timber structure.
+The facade consists of two layers, an inner skin of wood and glass and an outer skin of partly recycled metal.
+Generous balconies occupy the space between the two layers.
+This flexible second skin offers possibilities for innovation in the field of sound, energy and nature.

-The skin, which looks uniform from a distance, is made up of elements that subtly differ from each other, according to their function.
-In addition to the closed metal panels, there are panels with plants, panels with PV cells and panels that cover nesting boxes for birds and other fauna.
-The dark-colored second skin gives the building a nautical character and contrasts beautifully with the concrete facades of the pumping station and the brickwork material of De Machinist.
+Appearing uniform from a distance, the skin incorporates elements that subtly differ from one another, depending on their function.
+Besides metal panels, there are panels with vegetation, panels fitted with PV cells and panels that shield nesting boxes for birds and other animals.
+The dark-coloured second skin lends the building a nautical appearance that contrasts elegantly with the concrete facades of the pumping station and the brickwork of De Machinist.